intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Blink/README.md

 You may need to first plug the LED into the terminals on the Grove LED module; if so, be sure to connect the longer wire to the positive terminal.

-### Open the Sample Blink application
+## Get the Code
+In this step, you'll open the sample application named "Blink".
 1. If it's not open already, open the [Arduino Web Editor](https://create-intel.arduino.cc/editor)
-2. Open the Blink example made specifically for this kit.
-You can find it in `Examples > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT > Blink`
+2. To open the example in the Arduino Create IDE, navigate to `Examples > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT > Blink`.

 ![](https://software.intel.com/sites/default/files/did_feeds_images/783cf14f-4e48-45f4-b3d6-21dc3aff16fb/783cf14f-4e48-45f4-b3d6-21dc3aff16fb-imageId=dce55a26-a232-4426-90c8-3e9a0e4858ae.png)